Oświadczenie na temat nowoczesnego niewolnictwa

 We use an independent intelligence provider to alert us to and help us understand any risks associated with new suppliers as well as to monitor our existing suppliers.

-Our use of staffing agencies can expose Rotork to modern slavery risks.
+Our use of staffing agencies increases the risk that Rotork could be unknowingly exposed to modern slavery risks.
 To address this, clauses on modern slavery and adherence to our Supplier Code of Conduct have been included in our staffing agency contracts and only those who have signed these terms can be used to source temporary staff.
-Annual confirmation of adherence to our Supplier Code is required from every agency.
-In addition, communications were issued to all managers advising them of our enhanced controls in relation to the recruitment of temporary staff or contractors.

 Training and Awareness

-Employee training and awareness is one of the core elements of our Compliance programme and this was an area of significant focus in 2021.
-We implemented a new Learning Management System (“LMS”) which gives us the flexibility to deliver a range of legal compliance training content to employees and provides full auditability.
-During the year, modules on our Code of Conduct and “Raising Concerns” were rolled out to all employees with access to the LMS.
-In addition, classroom-based sessions on the Code of Conduct were cascaded to our operations employees.
+Employee training and awareness is one of the core elements of our Compliance programme and continued to be an area of significant focus in 2022.
+In 2022 we continued to leverage our Learning Management System (“LMS”) which gives us the flexibility to deliver a range of legal compliance training content to employees and provides full auditability.

-An online course on modern slavery will be rolled out in the first quarter of 2022 to build knowledge of, and capability to manage risks.
-The training will be mandatory for all employees with access to the LMS and will cover:
+An online course on modern slavery was rolled out in the first quarter of 2022 to build knowledge of, and capability to manage risks.
+The training was mandatory for all employees with access to the LMS and covered:

 - What modern slavery is, its forms and key indicators